c-sanders/PythonTestModule/README.md

 ### Building the Python module.

 This project is packaged as a GNU Autotools package.
-As a result, it should contain one file named configure.ac and one or more files named Makefile.am.
+As a result, it should contain one file named `configure.ac` which resides in the top-level directory of the package and one or more files named `Makefile.am`.